serioucsat/MyPal/README.md

 ### Download / Updates

 [Download](https://github.com/Feodor2/Mypal/releases) Mypal at GitHub.
-Automatic updates are not currently supported, so you will need to check for new releases manually.
+Automatic updates are disabled by default, but you can enable them in Tools/Preferences/Advanced, on the Update tab.
 Updates can be installed over existing Mypal installations without loss of data and settings.

 ### Documentation